xbeat/Machine-Learning/README.md

 Introduction to Grokked Transformers as Implicit Reasoners

 Grokked Transformers are a novel approach to endowing large language models with reasoning capabilities.
 Unlike traditional methods that explicitly encode rules or knowledge, Grokked Transformers aim to implicitly learn reasoning patterns from data, leveraging the power of transformers to capture complex relationships and dependencies.

+## Mastering Python Descriptors Unlock Attribute Control

+Understanding Descriptors in Python

+Descriptors represent a powerful protocol in Python that defines how attribute access is intercepted through special methods.
+They enable fine-grained control over getting, setting, and deleting attributes, making them invaluable for implementing properties, class methods, and static methods.

 ## 7 Essential Python Packages for Finance